delta3d/delta3d/branches/BRANCH_V_1_0/delta3d/examples/testGUI/readme.txt

 Instructions
 ------------
 Win32 Source:
-- Open \VisualStudio\examples\testGUI\testGUI.sln.
+- Open VisualStudio\examples\testGUI\testGUI.sln.
 - Build testGUI.
 - Start testGUI.
-- To load from XML: open a command window next to testGUI.exe (in either the Debug or Release folder) and type: testGUI.exe ../gui.xml
+- To load from XML: open a command window next to testGUI.exe (in either the Debug or Release folder) and type: testGUI.exe ..\examples\testGUI\gui.xml

 Win32 Binary:
-- Go to examples/testGUI/Release.
+- Go to bin.
 - Double-click testGUI.exe.
-- To load from XML: open a command window next to testGUI.exe (in either the Debug or Release folder) and type: testGUI.exe ../gui.xml
+- To load from XML: open a command window next to testGUI.exe (in either the Debug or Release folder) and type: testGUI.exe ..\examples\tesGUI\gui.xml

 Linux Source:
-- Run 'cmake .' from examples/ directory.
-- To build all examples: run 'make' from examples/
-- To build only testGUI: run 'make' from examples/testGUI.
+- To build only testGUI, from the root delta3d folder: scons bin/testGUI

-- Enter examples/testGUI directory.
+Linux Binary:
+- cd bin
-- Run 'testGUI'.
+- ./testGUI
-- To load from XML: testGUI.exe gui.xml
+  ./testGUI ../examples/testGUI/gui.xml

 Controls
 --------